Shades of Darkness

-Shades of Darkness is a novel by Richard Cowper published in 1986.
+Shades of Darkness is a horror novel by British writer Richard Cowper, published in 1986.

 Plot summary

 Shades of Darkness is a novel in which a ghost story is the theme.

 Reception

-Dave Langford reviewed Shades of Darkness for White Dwarf #85, and stated that "The essence of horror is the turning of the screw.
+David Langford reviewed Shades of Darkness for White Dwarf #85, stating that "The essence of horror is the turning of the screw.
 Cowper turns it with discreet style and wit, but never quite far enough."